 Certainly, you need to coin your improved meaning or your new word as you need to reclaim proper meanings lost.
 The big error I used to do was to believe that by magic, other people must see as obvious what I understood, by sheer force of truth.
 I believed that new meaning would take root by sheer expression.
 This is not so.
 To communicate you must first bring your new word to the people.

-Time and convincing skill is needed to teach new words, particularly when you are not a recognized authority.
+Time and convincing skill - and an art of using metaphor - is needed to teach new words, particularly when you are not a recognized authority.

 The "obvious" needs a sharp finger to reveal new meaning.